Jason2Brownlee/CleanFixedQuakeC/README.md

 ## Features

-This project provides a clean and bug fixed version of the Quake game code released under a permissive license.
+This project provides a **clean** and **bug fixed** version of the Quake game code released under a permissive license.

 Changes fall under three main categories, they are:

-* **Official Fixes**: Fixes available in v1.06, v1.07, and v1.08 of the game code were originally not released under the GPL.
+* **Official Fixes**: Fixes available in v1.06, v1.07, and v1.08 of the game code that were not released under the GPL.
 * **Bug Fixes**: Fixes for community reported bugs that were never officially fixed.
 * **Technical Fixes**: Fixes reported by QuakeC compilers, good practices, and consistency.